The Krays in London: Your Questions Answered

 Where were the Krays from?

-On 24th October 1933, Violet Lee gave birth to identical twins in Haggerston, East London (near Hoxton and Shoreditch).
+On 24th October 1933, Violet Kray (nee Lee) gave birth to identical twins in Haggerston, East London (near Hoxton and Shoreditch).
 Born ten minutes apart, Reggie arrived first, followed by Ronnie.
-Together with their elder brother, Charles (Charlie), and their father, also Charles, they lived in Stean Street, Haggerston.
+Together with their elder brother, Charles (Charlie), and their father, also Charles Kray, they lived in Stean Street, Haggerston.

 Their mother, Violet, was lauded at the time for raising healthy twins successfully.
 Child mortality was common amongst working class families at the time.
 In fact, the Krays lost a daughter, Violet, in her infancy before Ronnie and Reggie were born.